 Many of the victims who are affected by ingrown toenails walk with bare feet.
 Hence, making them prone to ingrown toenails.

 Clean your toe underneath regularly

 When cleaning your toes, make sure you clean under the nail to reduce the bacteria.

-Having an ingrown toenail can be disheartening and can cause a lot of body problems, especially when walking.
+Having an ingrown toenail can be disheartening and can cause many-body problems, especially when walking.

-For this reason, it is highly advisable to maintain proper hygiene to all body parts.
-Once you discover that you have an ingrown nail, try applying some home remedies prior to seeing a doctor.
+For this reason, it is highly advisable to maintain proper hygiene for all body parts.
+Once you discover that you have an ingrown nail, try applying some home remedies before seeing a doctor.